 Functional Order: Si-Te-Fi-Ne

-Martha is a successful medical student when she first meets the Doctor, and ultimately gives him up in order to return to her career (and because she recognizes he will never love her or return her affections, since he is so wrapped up in his own).
-She has a strong ability to rise to any occasion, and to transform her personality when necessary to make connections to others (on several occasions, she adopts the local accent and finds ways to let others know she is one of them, to motivate them to a similar cause).
+Martha is a successful medical student when she first meets the Doctor, and gives him up in order to return to her career (and because she recognizes he will never love her or return her affections, since he is so wrapped up in his own).
+She trusts her own logic, and wants to do what is best for everyone involved in any situation, but also cares about doing the ‘right’ thing.
+She trusts her own thinking and makes decisions from pure instinct, sometimes leading others into danger in the process.
 She is initially offended when Shakespeare refers to her skin color, until she realizes far from being racist, he wants to use her as inspiration for one of his plays.
 Martha can be somewhat too self-reliant and confident, believing herself capable of leadership and in the process, getting someone killed on an alien planet.
 Her 2 wing prioritizes the needs of her loved ones and family; Martha is forever brokering peace between her divorced parents, and running to help the family out of tight spots.
 She also struggles a great deal with her need for love, and her emotional disappointments (she is upset when the Doctor falls in love with a human… and it isn’t me!).